distri/text/text.coffee.md

         editor.moveCursorTo(0, 0)
         editor.session.selection.clearSelection()

-      reset(I.text)

 We modify our text by listening to change events from Ace.

-TODO: Remove these `updating` hacks.

-      updating = false
+These events only flow out, we do not observe changes to text from outside, only through Firepad.

       editor.getSession().on 'change', ->
-        updating = true
         self.text(editor.getValue())
-        updating = false

-We also observe any changes to `text` ourselves to stay up to date with outside modifications.
-Its a bi-directional binding.

-      self.text.observe (newValue) ->
-        unless updating
-          reset(newValue)

 We expose some properties and methods.